What is Cosywool sheep's wool insulation made of?

 My rolls seem thinner than the ones I ordered – why is that?

 Cosywool rolls are hugely compressed for transportation.
-Because of this, they appear thinner than their actual size when initially unpacked but given a day or two unrolled, they soon puff up to their true thickness.
+Because of this, they appear thinner than their actual size when initially unpacked but given up to a week unrolled, they soon puff up to their true thickness, even when left in situ.

 Other questions about Cosywool or eco insulation for your project?